shmuelhizmi/react-multi-threaded/README.md

 );
 ```

-that's should be it for the main thread index, moving on to the the web worker thread index.
+that's should be it for the main thread index, let's move on to the web-worker thread index.
 the web worker index will be called `index.jsx` in our example

 `// src/index.jsx example`

 ```jsx